Skip to main content

 Envoy AI Gateway's router joins and records distributed traces when supplied with an OpenTelemetry collector endpoint.

-Requests to the OpenAI Chat Completions endpoint are recorded as Spans which include typical timing and request details.
-In addition, there are GenAI attributes representing the LLM call including full request and response details, defined by the OpenInference semantic conventions.
+Requests to the OpenAI Chat Completions and Embeddings endpoints are recorded as Spans which include typical timing and request details.
+In addition, there are GenAI attributes representing the LLM or Embeddings call including full request and response details, defined by OpenInference semantic conventions.

-OpenInference attributes default to include full chat completion request and response data.
-This can be toggled with configuration, but when enabled allows systems like Arize Phoenix to perform LLM evaluations of production requests captured in OpenTelemetry spans.
+OpenInference attributes default to include full request and response data for both chat completions and embeddings.
+This can be toggled with configuration, but when enabled allows systems like Arize Phoenix to perform evaluations of production requests captured in OpenTelemetry spans.

 Trying it out